 API Client

 APIClient is a class for handling requests to the Civis API.
-An instantiated APIClient contains a set of resources (listed below) where each resource is an object with methods.
+An instantiated APIClient contains a set of resources (listed in API Resources) where each resource is an object with methods.
 By convention, an instantiated APIClient object is named client and API requests are made with the following syntax:

 client = civis.APIClient()